-One of the fastest growing and most lucrative schemes involves telemarketers who target commercial establishments and never actually come face-to-face with their victims.
+One of the fastest-growing and most lucrative schemes involves telemarketers who target commercial establishments and never actually come face-to-face with their victims.
 These fraudsters have taken a very simple scheme, with low overhead costs and minimal risk of prosecution, and turned it into one of the most lucrative con games operating today.
-It?s known as a "Business-to-Business Fraud."
+It's known as "Business-to-Business Fraud."

 The principal object of this fraud scheme is to cause victim companies to pay exorbitant prices for merchandise and/or to cause the victim companies to pay for merchandise that was never ordered.

 Businesses and corporations deal with a variety of suppliers for purchases of office supplies, copy machine paper, fax paper, and other products regularly used by employees to carry out their duties.
 Often many employees are involved in the process of purchasing supplies and are unaware of procedures used to keep supplies in stock.
 By failing to establish proper procedures and strict accounting methods, large and small businesses often fall prey to fraudulent office supply dealers.

 If the fraud is detected, it is often "written off" as "caveat emptor" (buyer beware), a poor business decision by a lower-level corporate employee.
 Seldom is there any notification to law enforcement and as a direct result, little potential for criminal prosecution.